 Veterans and Dependents

-The University Registrar's Office provides information for all veteran benefits and their dependents.
+The University Registrar's Office provides information for all Veteran benefits and their dependents.
 We process all official certification of enrollment and program changes to the Department of Veterans Affairs in Buffalo, N.Y.
 Please contact our office if you have any questions.

-PROCEDURE FOR PAYMENT DEFERMENT FOR CHAPTER 33 POST 9/11 GI BILL DEPENDENTS
+PROCEDURE FOR PAYMENT DEFERMENT FOR CHAPTER 33 POST 9/11 GI BILL

-In view of the large number of dependent applications received by Veterans Affairs (VA) under the Chapter 33 Post 9/11 GI Bill benefits, and the potential for delays in the receipt of the Certificate of Eligibility (COE) forms, Radford University will defer payment and waive late fees for fall Semester or the spring semester upon the presentation of the following documents:
+In view of the large number of applications received by Veterans Affairs (VA) under the Chapter 33 Post 9/11 GI Bill benefits, and the potential for delays in the receipt of the Certificate of Eligibility (COE) forms, Radford University will defer payment and waive late fees for fall or the spring semester upon the presentation of the following documents:

 - Screenshot of the DOD Transferability of Education Benefits (TEB) website showing a Request Approved status.